-2. Add drama with a glossy black splashback
+10. Add drama with a glossy black backsplash

 Not ready to go fully over to the dark side yet?
-You don't need to go for black cabinetry, add drama with a black splashback instead.
-We love the look of this simple glossy glass splashback and how it almost acts as a mirror to make the kitchen space feel bigger.
+You don't need to go for black cabinetry, add drama with a black backsplash instead.
+We love the look of this simple glossy glass backsplash and how it almost acts as a mirror to make the kitchen space feel bigger.

-Black gloss subway tiles also look amazing in any colored kitchen and you could get your DIY on and learn how to tile a splashback if you wanted a quick, affordable kitchen update.
+Black gloss subway tiles also look amazing in any colored kitchen and you could get your DIY on and learn how to tile a backsplash if you wanted a quick, affordable kitchen update.

 Can we also all take a second to appreciate the faux zebra rug?
 It brings in just the right amount of pattern and ties together the dining area and the kitchen perfectly.

-Again, this is a look for those of you who love a black kitchen but still want the space to feel light and airy.
-It's simple really, keep everything else in your kitchen bright and crisp – the walls, the floors, the worktop.
-This look is a classic too and definitely the most popular way to do a black kitchen, it's just a really easy style to live with.
+Again, this is a look for those of you who love black kitchens but still want the space to feel light and airy.
+It's simple really; keep everything else in your white kitchen bright and crisp – the walls, the floors, the worktop.
+The monochromatic look is a classic too and definitely the most popular way to incorporate black kitchen decor, it's just a really easy style to live with.

-Who would have thought we would be drawn in by black and yellow?!
-There's even some red in there too in the terracotta floor tiles.
+Who would have thought we would be drawn in by black and yellow kitchen ideas?!
+There's even some red kitchen decor in there too in the terracotta floor tiles.
 It shouldn't work but it totally does.
 The kitchen proves you can pair black with other bolder colors without the room looking too crazy.

-Black kitchens and marble worktops go hand in hand.
 Marble with any dark-colored cabinets works, creating a really luxe feel but at the same time bringing in that all-important light.
-If you are on a bit of a tighter budget marble effect worktops will look just as gorgeous and why not take it all the way up as a splashback, too?
-Pick gold hardware and taps to complete the look.
+If you are on a bit of a tighter budget, marble effect worktops will look just as gorgeous.
+Why not take it all the way up as a backsplash, too?
+Pick gold or brass hardware and taps to complete the look.

 Dark kitchens can make a room feel cramped and closed in if there’s limited natural light – or if you're working on a small kitchen design.
 One way to prevent this is to use open shelving rather than wall cabinets, as this lets the space breathe and it’s a great way of displaying your favorite ceramics, glassware or cookery book collection.

-We like how these tiles have the black in but also cream which works to warm up the room, bringing in a nice softness that is less dramatic than going for a black and white tile.
+We like how these kitchen floor tiles incorporate a black motif, but also include cream which works to warm up the room.
+The latter color brings in a nice softness that is less dramatic than going for a black and white tile.

 Choosing a black kitchen doesn't mean you have to go ripping out cabinets and starting over.
 If you're happy with the style of your cabinets, why not test out the trend by painting them?

-It's not a super quick job but a couple of lockdown weekends and you could have a whole 'new' kitchen.
+It's not a super quick job but a couple of free weekends and you could have a whole 'new' kitchen for a lot less.
 Just check out our guide to how to paint kitchen cabinets for everything you need to know.

 A row of very dark cabinetry, whether that be on the wall or floor, can look a bit intense, so break up all that darkness with glass-fronted cabinetry.
-Not only do they look lovely, and act as decor, just as much they do a cabinet, they also stop a black kitchen looking flat.
+Not only do they look lovely – and act as decor just as much they do storage – they also stop a black kitchen looking flat.
 You can light them from within too, creating even more of a contrast with the cabinets around them.